Oets Kolk Bouwsma: Later career

 After the personal influence of Wittgenstein and much hard work on The Blue Book and Philosophical Investigations, Bouwsma emerged with a unique method of philosophical analysis that he applied to a variety of philosophical problems.
-He continued to attack the skepticism of Descartes that reflected the idealism from which Bouwsma fought to free himself.
+He continued to attack Cartesian skepticism that reflected the idealism from which Bouwsma fought to free himself.
 Applying Wittgenstein's radical turn of displaying the nonsense in place of refuting a philosophical theory, he turned to Berkeley's idealism where he teased the failure to make sense of ideas as entities in the mind out into the open.
 With a focus on the opening question of The Blue Book on meaning, he wrote tirelessly on the idea of "meaning as use," until he shook himself loose of the notion that Wittgenstein was presenting another philosophical theory of meaning.
 He came to understand and appropriate the idea that Wittgenstein had developed a set of techniques to arm the philosopher in the struggle against the “bewitchment of his intelligence by means of language.”
 This understanding culminated in Bouwsma's accomplished article, The Blue Book, which described the aims of the new method of philosophical analysis.
 With such perennial conceptually puzzling concepts as “time,” “truth,” and “thinking,” he carefully and often humorously compared sentences of philosophers with actual sentences of daily life – earning Bouwsma a notable place in what came to be called “ordinary language philosophy.”
 With this reputation, Gilbert Ryle asked Bouwsma to deliver the first of the famous John Locke Lectures at Oxford University.

 With a lifelong attachment to the Christian Reformed Church, Bouwsma philosophically engaged the concepts of Christianity.
 Applying his acquired techniques of philosophical analysis, he carefully distinguished the uses of the word “belief” in religious settings from uses in non-religious settings.
 When called upon in philosophy to illuminate puzzling Christian concepts, he drew on his lifelong participation in the community of faith and on his reading of the Scriptures to dramatically bring to life their meaning.
 In addition to Wittgenstein, his work on Kierkegaard was the other great influence in Bouwsma's philosophical development.
 He came to understand the significance of Kierkegaard’s concept of “subjectivity” for thinking philosophically about Christianity.
 On the one hand, “subjectivity” points to understanding the language of religion in the context of particular religious communities – an idea parallel to Wittgenstein's idea of understanding words and sentences in language-games and forms of life.
 On the other hand, “subjectivity” makes clear that Christianity is an invitation to new life and not an objective system of metaphysics.
 His papers in the philosophy of religion are collected separately in a volume with the title, Without Proof or Evidence, published by the University of Nebraska Press.

 Bouwsma was President of the Western Division of the American Philosophical Association from 1957–58.